 Travelling in Switzerland by Train

 Thanks to Switzerland’s efficient and highly integrated transport system, doing these day trips by train is easy.
-However, as Swiss rail travel does not come cheap, a Europe rail pass is worth considering.
+However, as Swiss rail travel does not come cheap, a Europe rail pass may be worth considering.

 However, if most of your travelling is within Switzerland it is worth considering a Swiss Travel Pass, which comes with extra benefits, or even a regional pass.
 Just do your homework before you travel.